Participatory culture: Participation gap

 Passing out the technology free of charge is not enough to ensure youth and adults learn how to use the tools effectively.
 Most American youths now have at least minimal access to networked computers, be it at school or in public libraries, but "children who have access to home computers demonstrate more positive attitudes towards computers, show more enthusiasm, and report more enthusiast and ease when using computer than those who do not (Page 8 Wartella, O'Keefe, and Scantlin (2000)).
 As the children with more access to computers gain more comfort in using them, the less tech-savvy students get pushed aside.
-It is important to note that it is more than a simple binary at work here, as working-class youths may still have access so some technologies (e.g. gaming consoles) while other forms remain unattainable.
+It is more than a simple binary at work here, as working-class youths may still have access so some technologies (e.g. gaming consoles) while other forms remain unattainable.
 This inequality would allow certain skills to develop in some children, such as play, while others remain unavailable, such as the ability to produce and distribute self-created media.

 In a participatory culture, one of the key challenges that is encountered is participatory gap.
 This comes into play with the integration of media and society.
 Some of the largest challenges we face in regards to the participation gap is in education, learning, accessibility, and privacy.
 All of these factors are huge setbacks when it comes to the relatively new integration of youth participating in today's popular forms of media.

 Education is one realm where the participatory gap is very prominent.
 In today's society, our education system heavily focuses on integrating media into its curriculum.
 More and more our classrooms are utilizing computers and technology as learning aides.
 While this is beneficial for students and teachers to enhance learning environments and allow them to access a plethora of information, it also presents many problems.
 The participation gap leaves many schools as well as its teachers and students at a disadvantage as they struggle to utilize current technology in their curriculum.
 Many schools do not have to funding to invest in computers or new technologies for their academic programs.
 They are unable to afford computers, cameras, and interactive learning tools, which prevents students from accessing the tools that other, wealthier schools have.

 Another challenge is that as we integrate new technology into schools and academics, we need to be able to teach people how to use these instruments.
 Teaching both student and adults how to use new media technologies is essential so that they can actively participate as their peers do.
 Additionally, teaching children how to navigate the information available on new media technologies is very important as there is so much content available on the internet these days.
 For beginners this can be overwhelming and teaching kids as well as adults how to access what is pertinent, reliable and viable information will help them improve how they utilize media technologies.